 Here are some major lead sources that may be applicable to your business:

 - Website.
 Most organic leads are generated from a company’s website.
 Make sure your website has high-quality content that clearly communicates your features and solutions, customer testimonials and contact information.

 Example: If a potential customer is searching for a solution, finds your website and decides to get in touch through the contact form, then the lead source is your website.
-You may also have a chatbot to capture leads, like Pipedrive’s LeadBooster.
+You may also have a chatbot to capture leads, like the one available as part of Pipedrive’s LeadBooster add-on.

 - Social media.
 Leads coming in from social media are usually in an early stage of the customer journey.
 They’re either browsing to see what others say about your business or want to know how your solution can help them.

 Example: If a lead interacts with your company’s link on their social media to download an eBook, then the lead source is social media.